Where the scent of orange blossom fills the air, there, one's word is respected.

 Those guys are serious.
 Those... are the twins.

-Today, what we are defines the path
+Today, who we are defines the path

 Today we are professionals who choose professionals.